hd2802/Dungeon-Delver/README.md

 - [Getting Started](#getting-started)
 - [Pushing Code](#pushing-code)
 - [Git Tips and Tricks](#tips-and-tricks)

+## Warning
+GitHub does not allow the `main` branch of private repositories to be protected.
+Please make sure that you are editing a new branch (i.e. not `main`) when making any changes to code - specifically when pushing code.

 ## About
 This respository tracks the ongoing development of the Dungeons and Dragons Helper Wesbite for the CM20314 Module project.